ditrit/badaas/README.md

   FAMILY "primary" (p_type, v0, v1, v2, v3, v4, v5, rowid)
 );
 ```

-Then, you can insert the lines of the ```policy.csv``` one by one :
+Then, you can insert the lines of the ```policy.csv``` one by one:

 ```sql
 INSERT INTO policy (p_type, v0, v1, v2, v3) VALUES ('p', 'admin', 'domain1', 'type1', 'admin_action');
 ...
 ```

-For more information on how to store the configuration, please refer to the official documentation :
+For more information on how to store the configuration, please refer to the official documentation:

 - [Model storage](https://casbin.org/docs/en/model-storage)
 - [Policy storage](https://casbin.org/docs/en/policy-storage)